We are working during these difficult times. Our professional medical team is taking precautions to assure your safety.

 Dentists and medical professionals, in general, are an important component in fighting the opioid epidemic, as they play a large role in perpetuating the prevalence and availability of these substances, due in part to what appears to be careless prescribing practices.
 In recent years, despite...

-With opioid use on the rise, and the “war on drugs” raging on, it’s not a surprise that pharmacies and other involved parties are beginning to be held responsible for the promotion of opioid prescriptions.
-As the research surfaces from nationwide task forces, we are...
+With the opioid crisis on the rise, and the “war on drugs” raging on, it’s not a surprise that pharmacies and other involved parties are beginning to be held responsible for the promotion of opioid prescriptions.
+As the research surfaces from nationwide task forces, we...

 Opioid addiction has the ability to overcome people in unfair ways.
 Many only become aware of having a serious problem after they already are addicted.
 If the source of the opioid drug was a doctor who prescribed it to treat pain, it is unbelievably easy to...